prinz-nussknacker/prinz/docs/architecture-overview.md

 ### Signatures

-Each machine learning models has inputs and outputs.
+Each machine learning model has inputs and outputs.
 Their names (or ordering) along with data types form a model signature.
-Since range of supported types varies between different libraries, Prinz also abstracts signatures.
+Since the range of supported types varies between different libraries, Prinz also abstracts signatures.

 Each `ModelInstance` is instantiated with a signature provider, which will supply inputs and outputs of the model.
 External data types are mapped to internal `SignatureType`s based on types supported by Nussknacker (see `TypingResult`).